Oral & Vision Health Blog

 The 5 Stages of Gum Disease

-1. Healthy Gums
+Healthy Gums

-1. Gingivitis
+Gingivitis

-The mildest form of gum disease, gingivitis, is when bacteria begins to build up around your gums.
+The mildest form of gum disease, gingivitis, is when bacteria begin to build up around your gums.
 It results in redness and inflammation and can lead to cavities.
-Depending on the severity of the gingivitis, your dentist may recommend treatment from more frequent cleanings, diet changes, and more aggressive oral hygiene to more active treatments like a deep cleaning.
+Depending on the severity of the gingivitis, your dentist may recommend treatment from more frequent cleanings, diet changes, and aggressive oral hygiene to more active treatments like a deep cleaning.
 The good news is that regardless of the treatment plan, gingivitis is easily reversible with proper care.

-1. Early Periodontitis
+Early Periodontitis

-1. Moderate Periodontitis
+Moderate Periodontitis

-1. Advanced Periodontitis
+Advanced Periodontitis

 The final stage of periodontitis is not fun.
 The infection in your gums will have damaged most of the connective tissue and bones in your mouth to some extent.
-You will likely have severe pain when chewing, terrible breath, and experience tooth loss.
-The good news is that there are still treatment options available to restore your smile if you have tooth loss from the infection or need teeth extracted to treat the infection, including bone grafting and dental implants.
-Dental implants function just like regular teeth and are a standard restoration option after you and your dentist deal with the infection.
+You will likely have severe pain when chewing, chronic bad breath, and tooth loss.
+Luckily, there are still treatment options available to restore your smile if you have tooth loss from the infection or need teeth extracted to treat the infection.
+Options can include bone grafting and dental implants.
+The implants function like regular teeth and are a standard restoration option after you and your dentist deal with the infection.

 Which dental plan is right for you?
 Download our FREE guide!